Mera and Island Peak Climbing - 26 Days

 • Catch the majestic sights of Mount Everest, Baruntse, and Chamlang Himal.

 We begin traversing the snowy path leading to Amphu Lapcha Pass.
-Next, you'll access the Upper Hunku Valley, which is always covered with snow.
-Almost five hours walk, you'll finally arrive at Amphu Lapcha Pass.
+Next, you will access the Upper Hunku Valley, always covered with snow.
+After an hour walk, you will finally arrive at Amphu Lapcha Pass.
 Continue trekking along the glaciated path and head down to Imja Glacier.
 A few hours of descent along the Amphu Lapcha Glacier brings you to Imja Tsho Lake, just beside Imja Glacier.
-From here, you'll descend along the rocky moraine toward Island Peak Base Camp.
+From here, you will descend along the rocky moraine toward Island Peak Base Camp.

 • Climb the highest and remotest pass linking Makalu to the Everest region.